practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 #### JavaScript

-Just naively cross-compiling the Haxe source code to JavaScript source code, which is using a system resource:
+Just naively cross-compiling Haxe source code, which is using a system resource, to JavaScript source code:

 ```
 import sys.io.File;